Cohen-Macaulayness of absolute integral closures: The global theorem

 We shall prove Theorem~\ref{GAICCM} by following the outline of Theorem~\ref{AICCMMain} with the following two changes.
 First, instead of approximating $\mathcal{O}_{C_\infty/p}$ via mod $(p,d)$ reductions of prismatic complexes of schemes approximating $C_\infty$, we shall approximate $\mathcal{O}_{T_\infty}/p$ via mod $(p,d)$ reductions of prismatic complexes of schemes approximating ${T_\infty}$, and then push this description down along $T_\infty \to C_\infty$; in view of Proposition~\ref{AICAmple}, this still gives an approximation of $\mathcal{O}_{C_\infty}/p$.
-Secondly, as we already know Cohen-Macaulayness of $U_\infty$ (as it is pro-smooth over $X^+$), we can avoid the inductive argument that was necessary in the proof of Theorem~\ref{AICCMMain}.
+Secondly, as we already know Cohen--Macaulayness of $U_\infty$ (as it is pro-smooth over $X^+$), we can avoid the inductive argument from the proof of Theorem~\ref{AICCMMain}.

 To carry out this argument, we first set up some notation that helps describe $T_\infty$ as a projective limit of varieties obtained as total spaces of line bundles on suitable covers of $X$.

 \begin{construction}[Approximating $T_\infty$ via line bundles on finite covers of $X$] Define $\mathcal{P}_X$, $\mathcal{P}_X^{fin}$, and $\mathcal{P}_X^{ss}$ exactly as in Definition~\ref{SSAlt}.
 Regard $\{L^{1/n}\}$ as a compatible system of $n$-th roots of $L$ on the Riemann-Zariski space $\widetilde{X^+} = \lim_{Y \in \mathcal{P}_X} Y$ of $X^+$.
 For $Y \in \mathcal{P}_X$, write $\pi_Y:\widetilde{X^+} \to Y$ and $f_Y:Y \to X$ for the natural maps.